Easy chicken satay with zucchini noodles, mushrooms and an addictive peanut sauce is a crave-worthy one-pot 30-minute healthy dinner!

 - You can skip the mushrooms if you’re not a fan.
 I just love the earthy flavor and meatiness they bring to the dish.

 - I simply shake the peanut dressing up in a mason jar.
 It’s super easy and allows me to re-shake right before adding.

 - If your peanut sauce gets too thick after mixing it initially, just add another tablespoon or two of hot water and shake it up again before adding it.
-It should be pretty thick though because it’ll loosen up with all the liquid from the zucchini in the saute pan.
+It should be pretty thick though because it’ll loosen up with all the liquid from the zucchini in the skillet.

-- You can substitute a spicy green chile (or even a jalapeño) if you can’t find a red chile.
+- You can substitute a spicy green chili (or even a jalapeño) if you can’t find a red chili.